Shiva3505/Inventory-management-system/README.md

 9. pillow   (PIL)
 10.tkcalender

-Inital credential to login to admid dashboard
-EMPID : 1
+Inital credential to login(login.py) to admid dashboard EMPID : 1
 PASSWORD : 1234
 after logging in as admin add employees and use it to access the employee dashboard